-Medium Density Overlay (MDO) is plywood with a weather resistant resin bond overlay created with heat and pressure.
-Much like plywood, its cousin, Medium Density Overlay (MDO) has cross laminated strains of thin wood bonded together, but with the resin overlay.
-This makes Medium Density Overlay (MDO) and excellent choice of wood for outdoor signs as it is extremely weather resistant, in fact it is the choice of many street signs.
+Medium Density Overlay (MDO) is plywood with a weather-resistant resin bond overlay created with heat and pressure.
+Much like plywood, its cousin, Medium Density Overlay (MDO) has cross-laminated strains of thin wood bonded together, but with the resin overlay.
+This makes Medium Density Overlay (MDO) an excellent choice of wood for outdoor signs as it is extremely weather-resistant, in fact, it is the choice of many street signs.

-Longevity – If properly primed, painted, sealed or varnished to protect your wood sign Medium Density Overlay (MDO) can last to over an estimated 10 years or longer if indoors.
+Longevity – If properly primed, painted, sealed, or varnished to protect your wood sign Medium Density Overlay (MDO) can last over an estimated 10 years or longer if indoors.

 Waterproof – Medium Density Overlay (MDO) is specifically designed to withstand weather unlike pine it was created to supply outdoor sign makers and concrete formwork industries.

-Cost – The cost of Medium Density Overlay (MDO) is typcial of most plywoods.
-During my research in the United States the typical cost Medium Density Overlay (MDO) is $36.00 for a 4’x8′ sheet.
+Cost – The cost of Medium Density Overlay (MDO) is typical of most plywoods.
+During my research in the United States, the typical cost of Medium Density Overlay (MDO) is $36.00 for a 4’x8′ sheet.
 Keep in mind you will be able to use this sheet for multiple signs and the cost per sign will justify the cost of the 4’x8′ sheet.